Evaluation and LLM-Guided Learning of ICD Coding Rationales: An Empirical Analysis of ICD Rationales

 We focus on examining the faithfulness of rationales extracted based on attention weights for CAML, LAAT and PLM--ICD.
 These are \textbf{model-generated rationales} produced with only supervision from ICD coding labels.
 The overall architecture for testing faithfulness is illustrated in Figure~\ref{fig:faithfulness}.
-To analyze plausibility, we compare with two baseline ways of extracting rationales.
-One is a \textbf{naive extraction} by consulting an existing entity linking dataset, e.g., SNOMED CT Entity Linking Challenge dataset \cite{hardman2023snomed}.
-Such a dataset already links the ICD codes to relevant text mentions, e.g., entities like `\textit{type 2 diabetes}', `\textit{T2DM}', and `\textit{Diabetes II}' are linked to the ICD-10 code `\textit{E11.9 -- Type 2 diabetes mellitus without complications}'.
-When such entities appear in the input text $\mathbf{x}_i$, they can directly serve as the rationale $\mathbf{\hat{r}}_{i,l}$ of the associated code $l$.
-The other is a \textbf{strong extraction}, which generates rationales by prompting a large language model (LLM).
-We prompt Gemini to extract rationale spans from patient notes that support specific ICD code assignments, and have observed that 2--Flash performs the best.
+In evaluating plausibility, we also analyze two additional types of rationales.
+One is \textbf{naive entity-level rationales} derived from an existing entity linking dataset -- SNOMED CT Entity Linking Challenge dataset \cite{hardman2023snomed}.
+This dataset links ICD codes to direct named-entities appeared in text, e.g., entities `\textit{type 2 diabetes}', `\textit{T2DM}', and `\textit{Diabetes II}' are linked to ICD-10 code `\textit{E11.9 -- Type 2 diabetes mellitus without complications}'.
+The other is \textbf{strong LLM-generated rationales}.
+We prompt LLMs to extract rationale spans from patient notes that support specific ICD code assignments, and have observed that 2-Flash performs the best.
 Given that LLMs occasionally fail to produce spans that exactly match the original text, we design algorithms to align the generated spans back to the original document.
-Details of our prompt design and span alignment algorithm are provided in Appendix B. A thorough analysis of the comparison result is reported in the experiment section.
+Details of our prompt design and span alignment algorithm are provided in Appendix B.

-Encouraged by the promising plausibility of LLM--generated rationales, we propose to incorporate supervision from rationale labels generated by an LLM, e.g., the best--performing Gemini 2--Flash, and explain the methodology in the next section.
-Figure~\ref{plausibility} presents an example of each type of rationale.
+Motivated by the strong plausibility of LLM-generated rationales, we incorporate supervision from rationale labels produced by the best-performing Gemini 2-Flash model, with the methodology detailed in the following section.
+Figure~\ref{plausibility} illustrates representative examples of each rationale type.